 The pharmacy is accessible and advertises its services appropriately.
 Medicines are supplied safely.
 The pharmacy offers a range of additional services and the pharmacy team delivers these services safely.
 Team members providing the services ensure that their training is up to date.
 The pharmacy obtains its medicines from reputable suppliers.
-It generally stores them securely and makes checks to ensure that they are still suitable for supply.
-But the fridges in the pharmacy are too small for the amount of stock it keeps.
+It stores them securely and makes checks to ensure that they are still suitable for supply.
 The pharmacy delivers medicines to people safely and keeps appropriate records of this.
 The pharmacy accepts unwanted medicines and disposes of them appropriately.

-The pharmacy had step-free access and an automatic door was installed.
+The pharmacy was accessed by a small step.
+An automatic door was installed.
+Team members said that they would help anyone struggling to enter the pharmacy.
 The consultation room was wheelchair accessible.
 Adjustments could be made for people with disabilities, such as producing large print labels.
 A hearing loop was available.
 A range of health-related posters and leaflets were displayed and advertised details of services offered both in store and locally.
 Services provided by the pharmacy were advertised in the pharmacy.
-The manager described that if a patient requested a service not offered by the pharmacy, she would refer them to other nearby pharmacies, calling ahead to ensure the service could be provided there.
+The RP was accredited to provide all of the promoted services.
+The RP described how if a patient requested a service not offered by the pharmacy, he would refer them to other nearby pharmacies, calling ahead to ensure the service could be provided there.
 Up-to-date signposting resources and details of local support agencies were accessed online.
+Records of signposting referrals were made on the patient medication record (PMR).

-Dispensing baskets were used to store prescriptions and medicines to prevent transfer between patients as well as to organise the workload.
+Dispensing tubs were used to store prescriptions and medicines to prevent transfer between patients as well as to organise the workload.
 There were designated areas to dispense walk-in prescriptions and those collected from the GP practice.
 The labels of dispensed items were initialled when dispensed and checked.

 Stickers were used to highlight fridge items and CDs in schedules 2 and 3.
 Prescriptions for schedule 4 CDs were annotated to highlight the 28-day expiry.
 Prescriptions containing high-risk medicines or paediatric medicines were also highlighted with stickers.
 Stickers were used to highlight prescriptions that had been identified by the RP as requiring additional counselling by a pharmacist.
 Details of significant interventions were recorded on the patient medication record (PMR).
-Substance misuse services were provided for around six people.
-The RP described how she would liaise with the prescriber or the key worker to report erratic pick-ups and to discuss any other concerns about users of the service.
+Substance misuse services were provided for around 20 people.
+The pharmacy used the Methameasure system to dispense methadone.
+It was dispensed into dispensing bottles at the start of each day and was then stored securely.
+The RP described how he would liaise with the prescriber or the key worker to report erratic pick-ups and to discuss any other concerns about users of the service.
+The pharmacy also ran a well-used needle exchange service.

 The pharmacy offered a range of additional services including flu vaccinations.
 The patient group directions covering these services were seen and had been signed by the pharmacists providing the service.
 The declaration of competence for all pharmacists administering flu vaccinations were seen.
+The RP had completed training on injection techniques and anaphylaxis and resuscitation within the last two years.